 Environmental Restoration Program

-In an effort to spur the cleanup and redevelopment of brownfields, New Yorkers approved a $200 million Environmental Restoration Fund as part of the $1.75 billion Clean Water/Clean Air Bond Act of 1996 (Bond Act).
-Under the Environmental Restoration Program, the State provides grants to municipalities to reimburse up to 90 percent of on-site eligible costs and 100% of off-site eligible costs for site investigation and remediation activities.
-Once remediated, the property may then be reused for commercial, industrial, residential or public use.
+Currently within the ERP, the State reimburses up to 90 percent of on-site eligible costs and 100 percent of off-site eligible costs for brownfield site investigation and remediation.
+The property may then be reused for commercial, industrial, residential or public use.

 First ERP Grant Turned Construction Junkyard into New Housing Community

 The Former APCO property, site

 longtime dumping grounds for a

 courtesy of Rochester DEQ.

 local officials worked closely with

 Newcroft Park, all lots sold quickly,